+As at February 28, 2013 the Company had cash resources of \$5,102,961.
 The Company believes that its cash resources are sufficient to meet its currently planned expenditures.
 However upon receipt of necessary government approvals to commence drilling at Comita or Mabuhay, the Company will be required to raise additional funds to complete expenditures required to maintain its options over the properties.
-In addition should the Company acquire new projects it will be required to raise funds to meet any expenditure obligations.
+In addition should the Company acquire new projects it will be required to raise funds to meet any expenditure and/or option payment obligations.
 The Company will continue to utilize its cash resources to fund project exploration and administrative requirements.
 Aside from cash, the Company has no material liquid assets.
-There is no assurance that the Company will be able to raise necessary funds through capital raisings in the future.
+There is no assurance that the Company will be able to raise necessary funds through capital raisings in the future, and to maintain its treasury in these times of difficult access to risk funding, the Company is undertaking efforts to reduce corporate overheads.